jayaemekar/systemdesign/docs/DesigningFacebookMessenger.md

                             Incomming data	        25MB/s
                             Outgoing data	        25MB/s

-## 4. High Level Design
+### High Level Design

-At a high-level, we will need a chat server that will be the central piece, orchestrating all the communications between users.
-When a user wants to send a message to another user, they will connect to the chat server and send the message to the server; the server then passes that message to the other user and also stores it in the database.
+On a high level, we'll require a chat server to function as the central hub, orchestrating all user communications.
+When a user wants to send a message to another user, they connect to the chat server and transmit the message to the server, which then sends it to the other user and stores it in the database.

 <p align="center">
   <kbd>